 Oregon developed the Dual Credit Standards to assure the quality of, and consistency between instruction of Dual Credit offerings at colleges and universities throughout the state.
 The PCC Dual Credit program received approval in 2011.
-Part of that approval is dependent on ongoing, regular assessment of courses.
-The assessment section, A2, of the Oregon Dual Credit Standards states, “The college or university ensures that Dual Credit Program students are held to comparable grading standards as those expected of students in on-campus sections.”
+Part of that approval is dependent on an ongoing assessment of courses.
+The assessment section of the Oregon Dual Credit Standards states: “The college or university ensures that Dual Credit Program students are held to comparable grading standards as those expected of students in on-campus sections.”

-High school and PCC faculty involvement in this process is not only necessary, it assures quality of Dual Credit programs and develops collegial relationships.
+High school and PCC faculty involvement in this process are not only necessary, but it also assures the quality of Dual Credit programs and develops collegial relationships.
 It is expected that high school faculty will provide to the faculty liaison the times/days the course is offered and then be available during those times.
-The course assessment component of Dual Credit pledges that the course offered at the high school meets or exceeds the rigor, pedagogy and outcomes of the on-campus course.
+The course assessment component of Dual Credit pledges that the course offered at the high school meets or exceeds the rigor, pedagogy, and outcomes of the on-campus course.

 - High school site visit with classroom observation

-- Syllabus and materials review (please see Dual Credit Course Assessment Form)
+- Syllabus and materials review (please see Dual Credit Site Observation Form)

 - Review of graded student work to ensure that college expectations are met by students who successfully complete the course.

 - Workshops may be offered when the PCC faculty liaison considers them relevant and valid

 Course Assessment Process

 Prior to the course assessment: